How To Perform Bodyweight Exercises With Correct Form

 Finding the time to work out can be challenging, but It’s a great feeling to look back at where you started on your fitness journey and to see how far you’ve progressed.

-Perhaps you’ve set a new PB (personal best) for the number of push-ups you can do in a row, you can see signs that your overall fitness is improving or you are simply feeling better inside and out!
+Perhaps you’ve set a new PB (personal best) for the number of push-ups you can do in a row, you can see signs that your overall fitness is improving or you are simply feeling stronger and more confident.

-But there’s one thing we can ALL get caught up on, especially if you have a competitive nature, and that’s to push yourself to get through the reps in a workout.
+But there’s one thing we can all get caught up in, especially if you have a competitive nature, and that’s pushing yourself to get through the reps in a workout.

 When you don’t complete the exercises with good form, you might not be getting the most out of your workout, or even setting yourself back by causing injury.

-Ladies, I wholeheartedly believe in QUALITY over QUANTITY!
-From squats to box jumps, I’m going to show you how to complete each of these exercises with good form and highlight some of the common mistakes I see so that you can avoid making them yourself!
+As a personal trainer, I always emphasise that you should aim for quality over quantity!
+From squats to box jumps, I’m going to explain how to complete each of these exercises with correct form, and highlight some common mistakes so that you can avoid making them when you work out.

 Here are the top exercises to focus on your form